phuibonhoa/dotfiles/README.md

 These dotfiles are currently maintained by [Philippe Huibonhoa](http://github.com/phuibonhoa) and funded by [BookRenter.com](http://www.bookrenter.com "BookRenter.com").

-Much credit goes to [Ryan Bates's dotfiles](https://github.com/ryanb/dotfiles) and [Zach Holman's](https://github.com/holman/dotfiles).
+All the credit really goes to [Ryan Bates](https://github.com/ryanb/dotfiles) and [Zach Holman](https://github.com/holman/dotfiles).
 I'm really just combining their awesome work into an explosion of dotfile awesomeness.